typst-community/tytanic/docs/book/src/reference/tests/unit.md

 ## Test structure
 Given a directory within `tests`, it is considered a valid test, if it contains at least a `test.typ` file.
-The strucutre of this directory looks as follows:
+The structure of this directory looks as follows:
 - `test.typ`: The main test script, this is always compiled as the entry-point.
 - `ref.typ` (optional): This makes a test ephemeral and is used to compile the reference document for each invocation.
 - `ref` (optional, temporary): This makes a test either persistent or ephemeral and is used to store the reference documents.